Iowa Soldier steps up as special emphasis program manager, LGBT ally

 |0

-This work, Iowa Soldier steps up as special emphasis program manager, LGBT ally [Image 2 of 2], by SGT Tawny Schmit, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Iowa Soldier steps up as special emphasis program manager, LGBT ally, by SGT Tawny Schmit, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT